jmassardo/issues-to-totango/README.md

 # GitHub Issues to Totango

-This repository contains a GitHub Action which can be used with a repository to automatically create and `task` and `touchpoint` data types in Totango with GitHub Issues.
+This repository contains a GitHub Action which can be used with a repository to automatically create `task` and `touchpoint` data types in Totango with GitHub Issues.

 The contents of this repository are community-maintained and are not a direct contribution from GitHub as an organization.
 References to `GitHub Actions` in terminology in this repository are for reference only to GitHub technologies and in no way associated with official branding or supportability.